-The world is a dangerous place, but our greatest threat lies here at home in the form of our $19 trillion national debt.
-Borrowing trillions of dollars is making us less safe by hurting the American economy and threatening our ability to fund a strong national defense.
-That’s why we’re pushing Washington to finally enact smart reforms to cut the country’s enormous deficits and to start paying off our $19 trillion national debt.
+The world is a dangerous place, but our greatest threat lies here at home in the form of our national debt.
+At $25 trillion dollars and counting, this is an urgent problem putting our entire country’s economy at risk, threatening our ability to fund a strong national defense, and crushing future generations.

-It for these reasons that prominent military leaders like legendary Marine General James Mattis and former Chairman of the Joint Chief Staff Admiral Mike Mullen have called our national debt one of the greatest long-term threats facing our nation.
-With all this taken together, there is absolutely no excuse for Congress and the President to not take this very real national security threat more seriously.
+It for these reasons that prominent military leaders like legendary Marine General James Mattis and former Chairman of the Joint Chief Staff Admiral Mike Mullen have called our national debt one of the greatest long-term threats facing our nation. is, it is crucial that ￼Congress and the President begin to take this very real national security threat more seriously.